Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - **Attendance:** There are usually hands-on demo or tutorial sessions for each assessment.
 It is not mandatory to attend these session.
 Online sessions will usually be recorded and posted in the Blackboard Portal, however, attending these sessions, and completing the work along with the professor and other students is highly advised.
 - **Engagement:** Active engagement is encouraged during online demo sessions.
 You should ask questions, seek clarification on confusing topics, and contribute constructively to discussions and collaboration spaces.
 - **Accommodations:** If you have conditions that special accommodations, you should register with Counseling and Accessibility Services and they will contact course the professor about the type and duration of accommodations to be provided to you.
 Do not contact the course the professor directly about your problem.
 - **Communication:** Bring your technical questions to tutorials, online classes, or demo sessions, Alternatively post your technical question in GitHub Discussion channels, you can find the link in [GitHub Links](#github-links).
-Communications about technical issues must strictly go through class or GitHub collaborations, **questions sent to the professor via email or chat will not be answered.**
+Communications about technical issues must strictly go through class or GitHub Discussion Channels, **questions sent to the professor via email or chat will not be answered.**
 - **Marking & Feedback:** Feedback on assessments is a crucial aspect of the learning process, providing valuable insights and guidance to you on your performance, giving you areas for improvement.
 Do not take feedbacks personal or subjective, instead focus on how to utilize them to improve your future work.
 The idea is to learn from your mistakes, and make progress towards achieving your academic goals.
 - **Progress Tracking:** If you fall behind in timely submissions of your assessments or your work does not meet expectation you will receive progress tracking emails that are intended to remind you and encourage you to engage more actively.
 If you are falling behind approach your professor for guidance and support before it is too late to catch up and complete the course successfully.
 - **Remarking:** Remarking request can only be made during office hours in person.
 Check class schedule in the Blackboard Portal and **ONLY** use the office hours to talk to your professor about the remark requests. **Remark request sent to the professor via email or chat will not be answered.**